-- Regional plan provisions that manage local effects of taking geothermal water, heat and energy, and discharges of geothermal water on surface features - Promote low impact and efficient production systems and apply Production Guidelines - Minimise effects of discharges on the aquifer, receiving environment and surface features by applying Discharge Guidelines - Consider the spatial distribution of takes and limit the density of takes in Sensitive Management Areas, and where cumulatively these takes could have local effects. - Regional and district plan provisions that avoid interference with, or destruction of the physical structure of features or landscapes by controlling stormwater discharges, structure, earthworks, vegetation clearance, deposition and fill and damming and diversion - Carry out significance assessments of surface features and maintain a publicly accessible Geothermal Surface Feature Database - Where requested, support for iwi, hapu and haukāinga to identify and hold information on the cultural significance of features in their rōhe, and protocols for this information to be protected, accessed and used in decision making - Consider the opportunity to enhance ngāwhā in resource consent applications (e.g., mitigation of effects from an activity by restoring ngāwhā) - Work with tangata whenua to develop guidance for restoring and enhancing features and provide support to projects by iwi, hapū and haukāinga, or community groups, to enhance the mauri of surface features - Advocate for the inclusion of Sensitive Management Areas in urban planning and spatial planning, and for avoidance of the effects of land use activity on surface features through input into district council consenting processes (e.g. infrastructure, earthworks, stormwater) - Reduce impacts on significant surface features, and minimise the risk of geothermal hazards, by seeking a minimum setback of 20 m, and ideally 100 m between: - geothermal wells and surface features - geothermal wells and infrastructure - structures and surface features - Avoid the transfer of, or combining of existing consents that result in large high impact takes in Sensitive Management Areas
+- Regional plan provisions that manage local effects of taking geothermal water, heat and energy, and discharges of geothermal water on surface features - Promote low impact and efficient production systems and apply Production Guidelines - Minimise effects of discharges on the aquifer, receiving environment and surface features by applying Discharge Guidelines - Consider the spatial distribution of takes and limit the density of takes in Sensitive Management Areas, and where cumulatively these takes could have local effects. - Regional and district plan provisions that avoid interference with, or destruction of the physical structure of features or landscapes (including relic features) by controlling stormwater discharges, structures on or in close proximity to features, earthworks, vegetation clearance, deposition and fill and damming and diversion - Carry out significance assessments of surface features and maintain a publicly accessible Geothermal Surface Feature Database - Where requested, support for iwi, hapū and haukāinga to identify and hold information on the cultural significance of features in their rōhe, and protocols for this information to be protected, accessed and used in decision making - Consider the opportunity to enhance ngāwhā and geothermal vegetation and habitats in resource consent applications (e.g., mitigation of effects from an activity by restoring ngāwhā) - Work with tangata whenua to develop guidance for restoring and enhancing features and provide support to projects by iwi, hapū and haukāinga, or community groups, to enhance the mauri of surface features - Advocate for the inclusion of Sensitive Management Areas in urban planning and spatial planning, and for avoidance of the effects of land use activity on surface features through input into district council consenting processes (e.g. infrastructure, earthworks, stormwater and vegetation clearance) - Reduce impacts on significant surface features, and minimise the risk of geothermal hazards, by seeking an appropriate minimum setback for: - geothermal wells and surface features e.g. minimum 20m and ideally 100m - geothermal wells and infrastructure e.g. minimum 5m and ideally more - Manage the effects to surface features from structures for public access and enjoyment, such as tracks, boardwalks on surface features through best practice - Avoid the transfer of, or combining of existing consents that result in large high impact takes in Sensitive Management Areas